According to OLAW (Office of Laboratory Animal Welfare) the IACUC membership must consist of the following:

 - One practicing scientist experienced in research with animals

 - One member whose primary concerns are in a non-scientific area (ethicist, clergy, lawyer)

-The College of William & Mary has a properly constituted IACUC.
+William & Mary has a properly constituted IACUC.

 For questions, please contact Cindy Corbett in the Office of Sponsored Programs.